 - Typically, these trends occur in different regions of the country; the former in Florida, Arizona, and other Sunbelt locations; the latter in persistent out-migration areas such as in the Great Plains and Corn Belt.
 However, both trends are contributing to the emergence of natural decrease counties in many nonmetro regions, such as in Virginia, Kentucky, North Carolina, and Tennessee.

-It is important to state that new population estimates are sometimes revised, either upward or downward.
-Also, the period of nonmetro population loss may be short-lived depending on the course of the economic recovery.
+This period of nonmetro population loss may be short-lived depending on the course of the economic recovery.
 Even if temporary, this small but historic shift to overall population loss highlights a growing demographic challenge facing many regions across rural and small-town America, as population growth from natural increase is no longer large enough to counter cyclical net migration losses.